-Effective January 1, 2007, cable television service providers must collect a public rights-of-way use fee from their subscribers.
+Effective Jan.
+1, 2007, cable television service providers must collect a public rights-of-way use fee from their subscribers.
 The fee is similar to the public rights-of-way fee collected by telephone companies from their customers, and is assessed at the same rate.
 The rate is determined by the Virginia Department of Transportation on an annual basis.
 As of July 1, 2016, the rate will be $1.11 per subscriber per month.
-This is a increase of $0.06 from last year.
+This is a increase of $0.06 from the year before.
 The fee is subject to change each year on July 1.

 Who must register to collect and remit the Virginia communications taxes?

 The requirement for collection of the tax is generally imposed on communications service providers.
 Any business engaged in the sale of communications services to customers in Virginia is required to register for an account, and to collect and remit the Virginia communications taxes.
 This requirement is in addition to any liability the provider may have to register for the collection of retail sales and use tax.

 How does a provider register for a communications tax account?